JustinLove/ai_showdown/README.md

 ### Available Tasks

+Example config depends on media directory for vanilla AI, files as well as commanders

 - `copy:ai_config` - copy the specified `ai_config.json`
 - `ai_unit_map` - Mashup the unit maps
 - `platoon_templates` - Rename templates and combine into one file.